Saujanya-rajvanshi/Sorting-and-searching-/README.md

     int B[1000]; // temporary array (you can also malloc dynamically)

-    while (i <= mid && j <= ub) {
+    // merging of element in the temprory array while (i <= mid && j <= ub) {
         if (A[i] <= A[j]) {
             B[k] = A[i];